Think you're too old or unhealthy to be an organ and tissue donor? Think again.

 Christianity, Islam, Buddhism, Hinduism and Judaism all support organ and tissue donation.
 Very few religions do not.
 Almost half of all Australians don't know whether their religion supports organ and tissue donation, and 1 in 5 families that declined donation in 2014 did so because of religious or cultural concerns.

-Check whether your religious leaders have signed a ‘statement of support’ of organ and tissue donation here.
+Check if your religious organisation supports organ and tissue donation here.

 Myth: I'm too old to be an organ and tissue donor

-Fact: Age is not a barrier – people aged over 80 have become organ and tissue donors.
-The majority (78%) of Australians aged 65 and over are willing to donate organs and tissue, yet 37% assume they are too old to be considered.
+Fact: Age is not a barrier — people aged over 80 have become organ and tissue donors.
+The majority of Australians aged 65 and over (nearly 1 in 8) are willing to donate organs and tissue, yet more than 1 in 3 assume they are too old to be considered.

 Each potential donor is assessed on an individual basis.
 There is every possibility you may be able to donate your organs or tissues, even if you were born before the Queen's coronation or the invention of TV.